Band of Gypsys: Production

-One of Miles' songs, "We Gotta Live Together" was pared down from fifteen to a little over five minutes and another, "Changes", also benefited from trimming, because, as Murray puts it, "a little of [Miles' vamping] goes an extremely long way".
+One of Miles' songs, "We Gotta Live Together", was pared down from fifteen to a little over five minutes and "Changes" was also trimmed, because, as Murray puts it, "a little of [Miles' vamping] goes an extremely long way".
 This editing also provided some lighter moments.
 One of Jeffery's assistants recalled, "Hendrix played me a tape and prefaced it by saying it represented the new direction in his music.
 He had made up this long loop of tape of the portions edited out of 'We Gotta Live Together'.
 I flipped out and he started cracking up".
 After several more editing and mixing sessions at Juggy Sound, the material for the album was readied on February 17.
 The following day, Hendrix and Kramer met with Bob Ludwig, who supervised the final mastering.
-Hendrix chose to work with his own mastering engineer, because he had been dissatisfied with his record company's results for Electric Ladyland.
+Hendrix chose to work with his own mastering engineer because he had been dissatisfied with his record company's results on Electric Ladyland.
 The task was completed on February 19, 1970, and the final track listing included two songs from the third show and four from the fourth and last show.

 According to Shadwick, "The process of choosing and mixing the live album was not a pleasant one: Hendrix only fulfilled his legal obligation to PPX/Capitol under duress and with the greatest reluctance".
-McDermott questions why some superior tracks that Hendrix recorded were not used instead.
+McDermott questions why some arguably superior tracks that Hendrix recorded were not used instead.
 Kramer sees it as a compromise:

 Early on, Billy Cox believed that the primary goal was to resolve the matter with Chalpin.
 Later, he commented, "Overall, the feeling was, 'What the heck, the album doesn't belong to us anyway.
 Let's just move on and forget it'".
 Already past the 1969 deadline, Hendrix summed it up: